DIVD-NL/web-csirt/credentials.md

 * What service/URL are the credentials initially for?
 * How, when, and where have the leaked credentials been obtained?

-This means we will not process combo lists without context.
+This also means that, by definition, we will not process combo lists unless there is a way to provide context.

 ### How we handle passwords

-We feel that the content of the password itself is often vital context in the decision on what to do about leaked credentials.
-However, we believe that distributing plain text passwords is even more problematic.
+We believe that the content of the password is often crucial in determining the appropriate response to leaked credentials, but we consider the distribution of plain text passwords to be a significant security risk, as it is inherently unsafe.

 We will therefore mask passwords with the following logic:
 * For passwords of 10 or more we will provide the first two and last two characters and replace all other characters with an asterisk.